 - Consider sending printed materials to your customers describing how you plan to continue operations during the restoration period.

-- Act quickly to restore and protect your inventory, but keep damaged property for the claims representative's inspection.
+- Act quickly to restore and protect your inventory, but keep the damaged property for the claims representative's inspection.

 What if I'm not satisfied with the way my claim was handled?